Las Vegas Raiders Radio Network

 The Las Vegas Raiders Radio Network is an American radio network composed of 52 radio stations which carry English-language coverage of the Las Vegas Raiders, a professional football team in the National Football League (NFL).
 Las Vegas market stations KRLV (920 AM) and KOMP (92.3 FM) serve as the network's two flagships.
 The network also includes 50 affiliates in the U.S. states of Nevada, California, Alaska, Arizona, Hawaii, Kansas, Minnesota, New Mexico, Oregon, Texas and Utah: 34 AM stations, sixteen of which supplement their signals with a low-power FM translator and one repeated over an HD Radio FM digital subchannel; and 16 full-power FM stations, four of which supplement their signals with a low-power FM translator.
 Jason Horowitz is the current play-by-play announcer, while Lincoln Kennedy serves as color commentator; George Atkinson and Jim Plunkett offer pre- and post-game commentary.
 Compass Media Networks is responsible for producing and distributing the network to these aforementioned terrestrial radio stations.

 Complementing this coverage, Las Vegas market station KENO (1460 AM) serves as the flagship of a secondary radio network carrying Spanish-language coverage of the Raiders.
 This network includes 8 affiliates in the U.S. states of Nevada and California: 5 AM stations and 3 FM stations.
-Cristián Echeverría is the current Spanish-language play-by-play announcer with Harry Ruiz serving as color commentator.
+Harry Ruiz is the current Spanish-language play-by-play announcer with Ernesto Amador serving as color commentator.

 In addition to traditional over-the-air AM and FM broadcasts, network programming airs on SiriusXM satellite radio; and streams online via SiriusXM Internet Radio, TuneIn Premium, and NFL+.